SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 * Requests are performed one after another, which can be catastrophic if a lot of pages are available.
 Usually, you should wait until the current result set has been browsed before loading the next page (e.g. via a dedicated table view footer).
 * There is no way to cancel the requests once started.
+* Since page requests are generated from the first, assigned to a `__block` variable, the `__block` variable must be set to `nil` when not used anymore, so that the request can properly get deallocated.

 To solve those issues and properly implement pagination support in your application, you should use a request queue.